-While I was at a mastermind, I got interview by Maria Mountain.
+While I was at a recent mastermind conference, I was interviewed by Maria Mountain.

-I know what I went through would be of benefit to you so here you go.
+I thought what I went through would be of benefit to you, so here you go.

 Rick Kaselj, MS

 Hey gang, it’s Marie Mountain here from GoalieTrainingPro.com.
-I am hooking up with my friend Rick Kaselj, we are at our top secret Mastermind in Las Vegas.
-Rick and I were chatting.
-He specializes in exercises for injuries so not exercises to make you injured but ones to help you get back on the playing field after you have been injured.
+I am hooking up with my friend Rick Kaselj, at our top secret Mastermind Conference in Las Vegas.
+Rick specializes in exercises for injuries, so not exercises to make you injured, but ones to help you get back on the playing field after you have been injured.

-We are chatting a little bit about stretching and multiplanar stretching that we talked about sometimes here and he is the expert so I am going to have him chat with you a little bit about how that can help you reduce your risk of groin injuries for example and keep you in the game longer.
+We were chatting a little bit about stretching and multiplanar stretching.
+This is something we have talked about here previously.
+Given he is an expert in this field, I am going to let him chat about how this can help you reduce your risk of groin injuries and keep you in the game longer.